Atreyu4EVR/unofficial-Redneck-Soda-Menu/README.md

 ## Contributions

-Since this site is static, it might not always have the latest menu updates.
-If you're a fan of Redneck Soda and want to contribute by providing updated menu information, feel free to leave feedback on our **[Feedback page](https://github.com/ronvallejo/Redneck-Soda-Menu/discussions/1)**.
+Since this site is mostly static, it might not always have the latest menu updates.
+If you're a fan of Redneck Soda and want to contribute by providing updated menu information, feel free to use our feedback form: **[Send us feedback!](https://forms.gle/dLCSiHa66eu9bgfE8)**.

 ## License